UK Tax A Brief Overview of Taxation in the United Kingdom

 London Congestion Charge

 London congestion charge is introduced to counter the afflictions of driving on the community and help reduce congestion in central London, thus making public transport a more reliable option.
-Drivers have to pay a £15 daily charge if they use the congestion zone between 07:00 to 22:00 every day except Christmas Day, 25th December.
+Drivers have to pay a £15 daily charge if they use the congestion zone between 07:00 and 22:00 every day except Christmas Day, 25th December.

-The congestion zone has also been designated as Ultra Low Emission Zone (ULEZ), i.e. If you’re driving a car that fails to meet ULEZ standards, you’ll have to pay an extra £12.5 for light vehicles (cars, bikes and vans up to and including 3.5 tonnes) and £100 for heavy vehicles (lorries over 3.5 tonnes; buses and coaches over 5 tonnes).
+The congestion zone has also been designated as an Ultra Low Emission Zone (ULEZ), i.e. If you’re driving a car that fails to meet ULEZ standards, you’ll have to pay an extra £12.5 for light vehicles (cars, bikes and vans up to and including 3.5 tonnes) and £100 for heavy vehicles (lorries over 3.5 tonnes; buses and coaches over 5 tonnes).

-ULEZ will probably expand from Central London too, but not including, the North Circular Road and South Circular Road by October 25, 2021.
+ULEZ will probably expand from Central London, too, but not including the North Circular Road and South Circular Road by October 25, 2021.

 Fuel Duty